jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-16-real-time-streaming-with-kafka-and-flink-4/index.md

 #### S3 Files

 We can see the Pyflink app writes the records into the S3 bucket as expected.
 The files are written in Apache Hive style partitions and only completed files are found.
-Note that, when I tested the sink connector on the local file system, the file names of *in-progress* and *pending* files begin with dot (.).
-I don't see those files in the bucket, and it seems that only completed files are moved.
-Note also that, as the checkpoint interval is 60 seconds, new files are created every minute.
+Note that, when I tested the sink connector on the local file system, the file names of *in-progress* and *pending* files begin with dot (.) and the dot is removed when they are completed.
+I don't see those incomplete files in the S3 bucket, and it seems that only completed files are moved.
+Note also that, as the checkpoint interval is set to 60 seconds, new files are created every minute.
 We can adjust the interval if it creates too many small files.

 ![](s3-files.png#center)

 #### Athena Table

-To query the output records, we can create a partitioned table in Amazon Athena by specifying the S3 location.
+To query the output records, we can create a partitioned table on Amazon Athena by specifying the S3 location.
 It can be created by executing the following SQL statement.

 ```sql
 CREATE EXTERNAL TABLE taxi_rides (